 The major boat launch for Massawepie Lake is a very popular destination and over the years has even grown.
 This lake can be paddled all day and not see all it has to offer.
 Several narrow bays can give you shelter as well as scenic venues for birding and relaxing.

 Important additional information

-To access the Grass River it can be tough to find when on the water.
+Access to the Grass River can be tough to find when on the water.
 A narrow passage past the final needle bay on the north side of the lake will get you there.
 There is a footbridge over the flow that you will have to go up and over to access the flow.
 Once on the flow the current is not all that strong, and you will be heading downstream.
 There are several oxbows which slow travel and make the use of longer boats very difficult to navigate.
 The flow gets very narrow in spots and over grown by vegetation, but still navigable.
 A very long day will access you to the widening of the flow where you could carry out to Balsam Pond Trailhead off Route 3 between Massawepie and Cranberry Lake.